1947–1948 civil war in Mandatory Palestine: Battle of Mishmar HaEmek (4–15 April)

 Mishmar HaEmek is a kibbutz that was founded by Mapam in 1930, in the Jezreel Valley, close to the road between Haifa and Jenin that passes the Megiddo kibbutz.
 It is situated in a place that Haganah officers considered to be on one of the most likely axes of penetration for a 'major Arab attack' against the Yishuv.

 On 4 April, the Arab Liberation Army launched an attack on the kibbutz with the support of artillery.
 The attack was fought off by the members of the kibbutz, who were supported by Haganah soldiers.
 The artillery fire that had almost totally destroyed the kibbutz was stopped by a British column, who arrived on the scene by order of General MacMillan, and, on 7 April, Fawzi Al-Qawuqji accepted a 24-hour ceasefire, but required that the kibbutz be surrendered.
 The inhabitants of the kibbutz evacuated their children, and, after having consulted Tel Aviv, refused to surrender.

 On 8 or 9 April, Haganah prepared a counter-offensive.
 Yitzhak Sadeh was put in charge of operations, with the order to 'clean out' the region.
 The battle lasted until 15 April.
 Sadeh's men besieged all the villages around the kibbutz, and the Arab Liberation Army had to retreat to its bases in Jabba.
 The majority of the inhabitants of the region fled, but those who did not were either imprisoned or expelled to Jenin.
 The villages were plundered by some Kibbutznikim and razed to the ground with explosives with accordance to Plan Dalet.

 According to Morris, the Arab Liberation Army soldiers were demoralized by reports of the Deir Yassin massacre and the death of Abd al-Qadir al-Husayni.
 Throughout battle, they had generally been forced to withdraw and to abandon the people of the villages.
-Dominique Lapierre and Larry Collins report that Joshua Palmon, head of a unit of 6 men, failed to seize invaluable pieces of artillery, and they depict the events as a débâcle for which Fawzi Al-Qawuqji offered extravagant excuses, declaring in particular that the Jewish forces has 120 tanks, six squadrons of fighter and bomber aircraft and that they were supported by a regiment of gentile Russian volunteers.
+Dominique Lapierre and Larry Collins report that Joshua Palmon, head of a unit of 6 men, failed to seize invaluable pieces of artillery, and they depict the events as a débâcle for which Fawzi Al-Qawuqji offered extravagant excuses, declaring in particular that the Jewish forces has 120 tanks, six squadrons of fighter and bomber aircraft and that they were supported by a regiment of Russian volunteers.

 According to Morris, "according to Ben-Gurion, some 640 Haganah soldiers had faced about twenty-five hundred ALA troops, with superior firepower—and bested them".
 When the battle finished, Palmach forces continued 'cleaning' operations until 19 April, destroying several villages and forcing those who inhabited them to flee.
 Some villages were also evacuated under the instruction of Arab authorities.

 In May, Irgun engaged in several operations in the region, razing a number of villages and killing some of their inhabitants, as did some detachments from the Golani and Alexandroni brigades.